Don’t Fret; A Title Pun is in the Pom of my Hands…

 Oh do go on…

-Oh yeah, and there’s an Audubon Center there as well.
+Oh yeah, and there’s this Audubon Center there as well.

-We arrived and were greeted by one of the nicest people I’ve met thus far along my journey.
+We arrived and were greeted by one of the nicest people I’ve met thus far along my Connecticut adventures.
 It always helps when you have a cute kid in tow, but I think she’d have been just as nice to me if I were solo.
 Upon learning we were from the far off town of West Hartford, I was plied with all sorts of Pomfretalia and urged to visit the local businesses.
 This Audubon center is on the small side, with just one vestibule attached to a room full of bird stuff.
-(There are other administrative areas too.)

 In addition to the birds, there are a few other stuffed animals – a bobcat, a beaver, a porcupine and a fisher.
 Funny thing about that fisher, the lady who was manning the center sort of politely laughed at Hoang for never having seen one, as though her backyard is full of them.
 Well, I’ve never seen one in the wild either, though I look forward to that day.

-Oddly, the one live animal here is a Madagascar Hissing Cockroach.
-(The Center in Milford had a tank full of them – CTMQ Visit.)
+The one live animal during our visit was a Madagascar Hissing Cockroach.
+(The Center in Milford had a tank full of them.)
 Damian found this little guy hilarious, but quickly moved on to coloring an owl picture with Mama.
 Because he was so well behaved, the woman gave him a cute little snowy owl stuffed animal.
 It used to play the call of a mother owl, but no longer.

 Hoang named her Mamsy immediately and Damian took to her like no other animal before her.
 He wouldn’t stop hugging her (you can see her in Damian’s hand on our little hike on the property) and sleeps with her to this day – assuming you’re reading this in mid-2009.
 So thank you, kind lady, for the gift.